Understanding Motorcycle Laws Can Help You in an Accident

 Motorcycle riders have a unique set of laws in place that other drivers do not have to adhere to.
 If you ride a motorcycle for your commute or for fun, you need to be familiar with the Texas motorcycle laws to understand how they can protect you both physically and legally.

 Unfortunately, motorcycle accidents happen.
 If you are involved in a collision on a motorcycle, personal injury lawyer Roger "Rocky" Walton can determine whether you have a case and protect your best interests*.
 Rocky is a knowledgeable, board-certified personal injury trial lawyer representing clients in Arlington, TX, and the surrounding areas.
 He offers free consultations for his clients.
-To learn more about motorcycle laws and how they can affect you, schedule a free case review online or call us at (817) 429-4299.
+To learn more about motorcycle laws and how they can affect you, schedule a free case review online or call or text us at (817) 429-4299.

 Motorcyclists have their own set of laws in place primarily to keep them safe.
 According to the National Highway Traffic Safety Administration (NHTSA), motorcycle rider fatalities occurred 28 times more often than car passenger fatalities during accidents in 2016.
 Motorcycles do not have the protective features that motor vehicles do, which increases the risk of a serious or fatal injury during an accident.
 Following your state's motorcycle laws can reduce your risk of serious injury as well as protect your interests in case of an accident.